ropenttd/suds/README.txt

  can be found here: http://sourceforge.net/projects/supybot/

  OFS simply needs to be copied to a directory on the same user@host as that OpenTTD server, and configured.
 See the included readme.txt for details.
+If the server is located on a different user@host from the bot, you will need to give the user running the bot password-less ssh access to the user@host.
+This allows the bot to eg download a savegame to the server.